bigfishhhhhzoey/GenerativeAI/Semantic Search/Rerank/README.md

 The project also includes a function to print the search results in a readable format with colorful formatting.

 ## Functions
-The following functions are included in the code:

 **1. `keyword_search(query, client, results_lang='en', properties, num_results)`**